Nuclear transmutation: Modern physics

 It was first consciously applied to modern physics by Frederick Soddy when he, along with Ernest Rutherford in 1901, discovered that radioactive thorium was converting itself into radium.
 At the moment of realization, Soddy later recalled, he shouted out: "Rutherford, this is transmutation!"
 Rutherford snapped back, "For Christ's sake, Soddy, don't call it transmutation.
 They'll have our heads off as alchemists."
 Rutherford and Soddy were observing natural transmutation as a part of radioactive decay of the alpha decay type.

 The first artificial transmutation was accomplished in 1925 by Patrick Blackett, a research fellow working under Rutherford, with the transmutation of nitrogen into oxygen, using alpha particles directed at nitrogen 14N + α → 17O + p.
-Rutherford had shown in 1919 that a proton (he called it a hydrogen atom) was emitted from alpha bombardment experiments but he had no information about the residual nucleus.
-Blackett's 1921-1924 experiments provided the first experimental evidence of an artificial nuclear transmutation reaction.
+Rutherford had shown in 1919 that a proton (he called it a hydrogen atom) was emitted from alpha bombardment experiments, but he had no information about the residual nucleus.
+Blackett's 1921–1924 experiments provided the first experimental evidence of an artificial nuclear transmutation reaction.
 Blackett correctly identified the underlying integration process and the identity of the residual nucleus.

 In 1932, a fully artificial nuclear reaction and nuclear transmutation was achieved by Rutherford's colleagues John Cockcroft and Ernest Walton, who used artificially accelerated protons against lithium-7 to split the nucleus into two alpha particles.
-The feat was popularly known as "splitting the atom," although it was not the modern nuclear fission reaction discovered in 1938 by Otto Hahn, Lise Meitner and their assistant Fritz Strassmann in heavy elements.
+The feat was popularly known as "splitting the atom", although it was not the modern nuclear fission reaction discovered in 1938 by Otto Hahn, Lise Meitner and their assistant Fritz Strassmann in heavy elements.
 In 1941, Rubby Sherr, Kenneth Bainbridge and Herbert Lawrence Anderson reported the nuclear transmutation of mercury into gold.

 Later in the twentieth century the transmutation of elements within stars was elaborated, accounting for the relative abundance of heavier elements in the universe.
 Save for the first five elements, which were produced in the Big Bang and other cosmic ray processes, stellar nucleosynthesis accounted for the abundance of all elements heavier than boron.
 In their 1957 paper Synthesis of the Elements in Stars, William Alfred Fowler, Margaret Burbidge, Geoffrey Burbidge, and Fred Hoyle explained how the abundances of essentially all but the lightest chemical elements could be explained by the process of nucleosynthesis in stars.

-Under true nuclear transmutation, it is far easier to turn gold into lead than the reverse reaction, which was the one the alchemists had ardently pursued.
-It would be easier to convert gold into lead via neutron capture and beta decay by leaving gold in a nuclear reactor for a long period of time.

-Glenn Seaborg produced several thousand atoms of gold from bismuth, but at a net loss.

-For more information on gold synthesis, see Synthesis of precious metals.